vlang-association/blog/content/blog/is-v-orm-direction-right.md

 - [ ] The `in` operator
 - [ ] Support for structures that do not have an `id` field
 - [ ] Support for migrations
+- [ ] Make V ORM always an expression, regardless of the expressions inside.
+  Now only select is the expression, and the rest(insert, update, delete) are statements.
+  This leads to problems not only when writing compiler code but also for users.

 > And when more complex queries are allowed,
 > and migrations modify tables and their data, we can consider this point fully valid.